• Post author:

 print("The DataFrame after dropping the first row:\n", df1)

-How can I drop the first row of a Pandas DataFrame?
+How do I drop the first row of a DataFrame using the drop method?

 Are there other methods to drop the first row of a DataFrame?